ElucGeek/SwissCreditCardsPDFtoCSV/README.md

 ## Installation

+First install Python and pip if not already done.
+In Ubuntu based Linux all other dependencies (camelot-py, opencv-python, python-dateuil and pandas) should be included but you can double check if you encounter errors.

+TO BE UPDATED (not yet in pip, new name to be define)

-You can install the package by cloning the [GitHub repository](https://github.com/c-vigo/StatementPDFImporter) or directly using [pip](https://pip.pypa.io/en/stable/):
+You can install the package by cloning the [GitHub repository](https://github.com/ElucGeek/SwissCreditCardsPDFtoCSV) or directly using [pip](https://pip.pypa.io/en/stable/):

 ```